zheng-jiwei/lein-cucumber/README.md

 Formatted output

 1. Results are only printed to the console unless you specify a formatter
+2. you can specify a formatter in the `:formatter` parameter of the project parameter `:cucumber` by specifying a keyword or string with a name of a formatter or a map with `:type` key specifying formatter type similarly and `:path` key specifying the path oart of the formatter (for example `:cucumber {:formatter {:type :html :path "target/test-reports"}}`)
-2. To create an HTML report you can run the plugin with the following command `lein cucumber --plugin html:target/test-reports`
+3. You an also specify the reporter by a command line parameter.
+For example to create an HTML report you can run the plugin with the following command `lein cucumber --plugin html:target/test-reports`

 ## Other settings